A hiking adventure: Summit hike to Dønnamannen

 From the trailhead at Breivika beach, the first kilometre of your hike passes through flat terrain, before starting a serious climb that is steep all the way to the top.
 The hiking trail follows a stream through the forest for 400 metres before reaching a small plateau.
 This is a good place to refill your water bottles.

 Dønnamannen looks like the face of a man lying on his back – and indeed, according the legend, the “Dønna man” is lying on his back, taking a nap next to the Seven Sisters.
 The mountain actually consists of three peaks: Nasen (the nose), Leppa (the lip) and Haka (the chin), with the Lip protruding highest.
-The most popular peak is the Nose, but once you’re up there you might well consider visiting all three.
+The most popular peak is the Lip, but once you’re up there you might well consider visiting all three.
 At the summit, your reward is a stunning panorama of large swathes of the Helgeland coast.

 You must exercise the utmost caution!
 The rock can be slippery when wet.
 Also note that at several points you are very close to the precipice, so be sure to stay on the trail.
 And do remember that here on the coast, the fog can arrive suddenly, drastically reducing your visibility.